01 September 2017

 "Diagnosing cancer at its earliest stages, before it has a chance to spread to other parts of the body can have a huge impact on survival," adds Mr Brinkmann.

 "Once a cancer has spread, it is often harder to treat successfully, meaning the patient's chances of survival are much lower.
-Less than half of all ovarian cancers are diagnosed at stage one or two, which is why it is known as the silent killer.
+Less than half of all ovarian cancers are diagnosed at stage 1 or 2, which is why it is known as the silent killer.
 This is why awareness is so important - it can literally save lives.”

 If you have a concern, I would strongly recommend you see your doctor promptly to discuss possible treatments.
 Gynaecological oncologists specialise in treating women with reproductive cancers using the newest and most effective treatment techniques.